SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

 Galadin - The gigantic skies, or holes in the top of lighted Vaal, they can be a variety of sizes from holes a hundred feet across to hundreds of thousands.
 They allow light into the lighted Vaal, and is notably where most of the population of Siraga lives.
 They are used as guiding lights and do darken at "Night" Though only to a much calmer more twilit light.
 Only Dark Vaal will ever see true darkness.
 They radiate a magic light that reaches far farther normal light, and shadows under and around Galadin are blurry and faint.
 Their brightness can vary from one Vaal to another, getting as bright as Sunlight.

 Galadin Sickness (The Gally) - The Sickness that any creature not native to the Galadin goes through as they return to the Vaal.
 The effects differ per Galadin, but generally cause sickness, to insanity, to death.
 It is generally assumed that its effect on the magic in all beings veins destroys them, though this also seems to affect non-sentient, and non-organic creatures and constructions to some lesser or dramatic degrees.

+Grevlin - Pale blind creatures much like goblins, with the exception that they can climb cave walls startlingly fast.

+Helfling - A half-elf half-halfling hybrid, they tend to make capable and quick warriors, and favor fast ambush fighting to long drawn out engagements.

+Primordial Languages - Languages included here are considered primordial
+- Abyssal
+- Celestial
+- Deep Speech
+- Infernal
+- Primordial
+- Sylvan

 Siraga - The planet on which the Vaal reside, it is inhabited as far as we know only in the Vaal beneath it's surface.
 It's surface while being defined as existing is a mystery and is left such intentionally.